piximi/documentation/piximi-documentation/create-cell-crops-with-cellprofiler.md

-# Object Classification

-Currently, Piximi can only classify entire images.
-We are working on adding deep learning based segmentation that would enable users to classify individual cells or other segmented regions of interest within an image.
-This approach will be useful for recording phenotypes of cell subpopulations within a larger, heterogenous population, for example.
+# Create cell crops with CellProfiler

-While we work on adding segmentation, it's currently possible to use CellProfiler to segment individual cells and create single cell cropped images.
-These images of individual cells can be then be opened in Piximi and then categorized.
+While it is possible to segment/annotate and classify objects entirely within Piximi, you can also use [CellProfiler](https://cellprofiler.org/) to segment individual cells and create single cell cropped images that can be then be opened in Piximi and then categorized.

+This guide explains how to create a CellProfiler pipeline that will first identify nuclei using the `IdentifyPrimaryObjects` module, followed by cell identification with the `IdentifySecondaryObjects` module.
+We will then create a multichannel RGB image with DNA colored blue and GFP colored green.
+Finally, these multichannel RGB images will be cropped based on the previously identified cell object using the `SaveCroppedObjects` module.

-The following example will demonstrate how the image crops for the Piximi `U2OS Cell Crops` example project were made using CellProfiler.
-The images we will use to recreate this dataset are from the [BBBC013 cytoplasm-nucleus translocation dataset](https://bbbc.broadinstitute.org/BBBC013) from the Broad Bioimage Benchmark Collection.
-Within this dataset, a cytoplasmic GFP signal is considered as positive and a nuclear GFP signal as negative.
+The single cell image crops for the Piximi `Human U2OS-cells Cytoplasm Crops` example project were made using this workflow.
+The images are from the [BBBC013 cytoplasm-nucleus translocation dataset](https://bbbc.broadinstitute.org/BBBC013) from the Broad Bioimage Benchmark Collection.
 The CellProfiler pipeline used in the following example can be {download}`downloaded here <downloads/BBBC013-translocation-crop-4.2.2.cppipe.zip>` for CellProfiler version **4.2.2**.
 For CellProfiler **4.2.1** or earlier, {download}`download this pipeline <downloads/BBBC013-translocation-crop-4.2.1.cppipe.zip>`.
-Alternatively, follow this guide to learn how to create this pipeline from scratch.

-## Create cell crops with CellProfiler

-For this example, we will create a CellProfiler pipeline that will first identify nuclei using the `IdentifyPrimaryObjects` module, followed by cell identification with the `IdentifySecondaryObjects` module.
-Following this, we will then create a multichannel RGB image with DNA colored blue and GFP colored green.
-Finally, these mulltichannel RGB images will be cropped based on the previously identified cell object using the `SaveCroppedObjects` module.

-### 1. Import images
+## 1. Import images

 To begin, drag and drop your images into the `Images` input module of CellProfiler.